kilfour/QuickPulse/Docs/B_OneSignalOneState/OneSignalOneState.md

 In QuickPulse, a `Signal<T>` is more than just a way to push values into a flow;
 it's a **stateful conduit**.
-Each `Signal<T>` instance wraps a specific `Flow<T>` and carries its own **internal state**, including any `Gather(...)` values or scoped manipulations applied along the way.
+Each `Signal<T>` instance wraps a specific `Flow<T>` and carries its own **internal state**, including any `Prime(...)` values or scoped manipulations applied along the way.

 When you call `Signal.Pulse(...)`, you're not broadcasting into some shared pipeline, you're feeding **a single stateful flow machine**,